rocky-linux/documentation/docs/books/lxd_server/07-configurations.md

 # Chapter 7: Container configuration options

-Throughout this chapter you will need to run commands as your unprivileged user ("lxdadmin" if you've been following from the beginning in this book).
+Throughout this chapter you will need to run commands as your unprivileged user ("lxdadmin" if you've been following from the beginning of this book).

 There are a wealth of options for configuring the container after installation.
 Before seeing those, however, let us examine the `info` command for a container.
 In this example, you will use the ubuntu-test container: